farkoo/AbstractVault/A_Simple_Framework_for_Contrastive_Learning_of_Visual_Representations.md

 ## Phases:
 ### (1) Data Augmentation Pipeline:
 In this phase, a data augmentation pipeline is employed to apply a series of random transformations to the input images.
 The methods include **random crop** (with resize and random flip), **random color distortion**, and **random Gaussian blur**.
+Notably, two of these augmentation methods are randomly selected and applied to each image during training.
 Despite the seemingly limited set of operations, these augmentations create diverse views of each image, contributing to the model's ability to learn more robust and generalizable features.

 ### (2) Neural Network Mapping:
 The second phase focuses on mapping the augmented images to latent representations.
 The authors adopt a neural network base encoder denoted as `f(·)`, which extracts representation vectors from the augmented data examples.
 The ResNet architecture is commonly used as the base encoder.
 The output of the encoder, denoted as `h`, is passed through a projection head `g(.)` to obtain a lower-dimensional feature vector `z`.
 The projection head, comprising one or more fully connected layers with non-linear activation functions, reduces the dimensionality of the feature vector while preserving crucial information.
 The primary objective is to ensure that the learned representations are invariant to data augmentation.